‘Hoosier Grown’ success

 Hochstetler designed two logos, one with the words “Hoosier Grown” and the other, an ear of corn icon.
 The corn logo was printed on stickers and placed on bags of Indiana-grown popcorn that were given to the judges.

-Morin and Christensen acted as the lead strategists on the team, conducting market research and writing the plan the team submitted.
+Christensen acted as the lead strategist on the team, conducting market research and writing the plan the team submitted.
 The HU team laid out a blended-media approach, recommending traditional advertising, movie theater spots, digital marketing, social media, strategic partnerships and events.

 The team’s extensive collateral materials set them apart from the competition — from film projects to a website to social media.
 In addition, they provided analytics to prove that the social media accounts were reaching the target audience.